QuentinRa/blog.quentinra.dev/info/html/forms/input.md

 * **pattern**: write a regex (regular expression) that the input must match

-If an input field is not inside a form, you may add ``form="a_form_id"`` but that may be too much explaining ID now so check CSS course if you want to know.
+If an input field is not inside a form, you may add ``form="a_form_id"`` but that may be too much explaining ID now so check the CSS course if you want to know.

 ```html